The Role of Compound Words in Literacy Learning

 Teach Compound Words Through Interactive Literacy Activities

 Compound words are tools that open doors to a richer understanding of language.
-Teaching and practicing compound words with children not only enhances their vocabulary but also helps build foundations for future reading and writing.
 Engaging literacy games and activities transform learning compound words into a playful learning experience, making it an enjoyable challenge for young minds.

 Closed Compound Word Scavenger Hunt